zhaoy37/SAT_Solver/README.md

 We will proceed to introduce some interesting problems we solve using our created SMT solver.
 To see the codes on solving the problems, please refer to the /problems sub-directory and the example.py file inside the sub-directory.

 ### Graph Coloring
 Graph coloring is an NP-complete problem.
-Specifically, we focus on vertex-coloring: Given a graph and a number of colors allowed, assign each node in the graph a color such that there does not exist a pair of adjacent nodes with the same color.
+Specifically, we focus on vertex-coloring: Given an undirected graph and a number of colors allowed, assign each node in the graph a color such that there does not exist a pair of adjacent nodes with the same color.

 To use our solver, call the `solve_graph_coloring` function from `/problems/graph_coloring/graph_coloring_solver`.
 The two arguments are `graph`, which is an adjacency list representation of a graph, and `num_colors`, which denotes the **maximum number** of colors allowed to color the graph.
 The function returns the assignment of chromatic numbers to each node if the problem is solvable (if the node does not appear in the assignment, it can be any color within the set of all chromatic numbers).
 In the case of an unsolvable problem, the solver returns "UNSAT".